Nov. 13, 2018 / Updated by Bessie Shaw to News

 Note: If you have manually downloaded the Windows 10 October 2018 Update installation media, please don't install it and wait until new media is available.

 Though the Windows 10 version 1809 causes some issues, there are still many new features in it which are worth expecting.
-To learn more about what’s new in the Windows 10 October 2018 Update, you can check out: Changes and New Features in Windows 10 Redstone 5 (Version 1809).
+To learn more about what’s new in the Windows 10 October 2018 Update, you can check out: Changes and New Features in Windows 10 October 2018 Update.

 It is worth mentioning that integrated printer drivers and scanner drivers have been moved to Windows Update starting from this release.
 They are no longer parts of the operating system.
 The software giant decides to stop shipping these drivers with the operating system because they take up a lot of storage space.
 Besides, now most of the home users may not need to use a printer or scanner, so it wouldn't be a problem if these drivers weren’t included by default.
 However, what to do when we need these drivers?

 As mentioned above, integrated printer drivers have been moved to Windows Update in Windows 10 October 2018 Update.
 Therefore, they can be automatically downloaded and installed through system updates when there is Internet connection.

 But what if there is no Internet connection?
 Don't worry.
 Microsoft has come up with a solution to this problem.
 There is a built-in universal printer driver to ensure that the device can be used offline.
 If your device can connect to the Internet, it will automatically download a specific driver made by the manufacturer of the printer.
 When your device is unable to connect to the Internet, the built-in universal driver will work.

 What's more, Microsoft has added support for Mopria-compatible WiFi printers in the Windows 10 October 2018 Update (version 1809).
 If you install a new printer when Windows Update is not available, the required driver cannot be installed successfully.
 Then Windows will automatically install a Mopria-compatible printer without requiring an external driver for you.